 ** Stopping distance gets longer with less tread depth

-If you want to be certain that your tires are ready for winter driving conditions, check for the Severe Mountain Snowflake Symbol, a snowflake inside a three-peaked mountain.
-If this logo is on the sidewall of your tires, that means they have been tested and proven under the harshest winter driving conditions.
-This means your tires meet or exceed standards put in place by the Rubber Manufacturers Association (RMA).
+If you want to be certain that your tires are ready for winter driving conditions, check for the “three-peak mountain snowflake” symbol (aka the the “severe weather” symbol).
+A snowflake inside a three-peaked mountain displayed on the sidewall of your tires means your tires have been tested to meet or exceed standards put in place by the U.S. Tire Manufacturers Association (USTMA) for traction in snow.

-Feel free to check out our Winter Tires FAQs page, or Stop by your local Discount Tire if you have any additional questions around winter tire safety.
+Stop by your local Discount Tire if you have any more questions around winter tire safety.
 We'll get you taken care of!